Kosher Style Reception

 - A fish entrée is parve.
 Parve is neither dairy nor meat and therefore is a neutral dish.

 - The kosher rules; allow anything that has fins and scales.
 It excludes lobster, shrimp, octopus, etc. The caterer will probably offer salmon as a menu choice.

 - All fruits and vegetables are kosher.

-How else can you incorporate “Jewishness” into your wedding reception?
+- How else can you incorporate the “Jewishness” into your wedding reception?